SDCC Hall H Tips & FAQ – The Juggernaut of SDCC

 If programming is still going on and you get under the white tents for tomorrow’s panels, you are in the wrong place.

 What’s the deal with wristbands?

 Wristbands are a somewhat new system, but SDCC attendees have adapted quickly.
 They are generally handed out at the beginning of the NDL after the previous day’s programming is complete.
-I expect 2018’s schedule to be released a few weeks prior to the convention, but for 2017, this was the schedule:
+The 2018 schedule is as follows:

 Please Note: Wristband distribution will continue throughout the night until all wristbands are distributed or until 7:30 AM the following day.

 Remember, you do not need to wait in line overnight to receive first seating.
 Your wristband ensures first seating for the first panel of the day in Hall H. You are welcome to have someone hold your place in line or simply return to the end of the wristbanded line prior to 7:30 AM.

 Wristbands will only be used for the first panel of the day in Hall H. Once the wristband line has been let into the hall, individuals without wristbands will be allowed to enter.

 2018 Update: This year’s wristbands will be tracked via RFID.
 From the website:

 Hate waiting in line?
 We do too!
 To help you manage your valuable time at Comic-Con and to discourage line cutting, the Toucan Tracker wristbands will be returning to Hall H for 2018!